HOn2½ Box Cabs - "The Twins"

 NOTE:Click on picture to enlarge.
 Click back button on your browser to return to this page.

-These engines were built as a tribute challenge to a forum member of the Railroad Line Forum back in 9-16-2016, over 5 years ago.
+These engines were built as a tribute challenge to a forum member of the Railroad Line Forum back in 9-16-2016, over 8 years ago as of 2024.

-I've decided to finally put up the construction build on my website of these two boxcabs for wider information distribution
+I've finally got around to putting up the construction build on my website of these two boxcabs for wider information distribution amongst the

 I started by purchasing an "N" sale DD40 from E-bay.